Goodsie – Easy Way To Build Your Own Online Store

-E-commerce is becoming a big online industry, making many people wanting to start their own online store to sell their goods.
+E-commerce is becoming a big online industry, making many people want to start their own online stores to sell their goods.
 Even physical stores are taking it to the Web for brand exposure, extending a digital arm into the world of online commerce.
 Not a fan of codes?
 It’s fine because you can fall back on tools like Goodsie, to do all the coding for you to have your very own online store.

 Recommended Reading: Diving Into E-Commerce: Do You Have What It Takes?

 Goodsie makes it really easy to start up your online store.
-All that is needed is a store name, an email, your name and a password.
-After entering all your details for your store you are presented with a flat UI dashboard to manage your newly created store.
+All that is needed is a store name, an email, your name, and a password.
+After entering all your details for your store, you are presented with a flat UI dashboard to manage your newly created store.

-One of the main parts of managing an online store is of course, adding and managing the products you want to sell.
-Apart from having fields for description, titles and price, Goodsie also has some rare features in their product manager such as SKU, an option used to keep track of all your profit margins, and not to mention the ability to add extras like wrapping, color, etc.
+One of the main parts of managing an online store is, of course, adding and managing the products you want to sell.
+Apart from having fields for description, titles, and price, Goodsie also has some rare features in their product manager, such as SKU, an option used to keep track of all your profit margins, and not to mention the ability to add extras like wrapping, color, etc.

 Styling Your Store

-One of the few, or perhaps its greatest weakness is that Goodsie does not allow those that are able to dig into designing full layouts to even touch the default design.
+One of the few, or perhaps its greatest weakness, is that Goodsie does not allow those that are able to dig into designing full layouts even to touch the default design.
 In the long run, Goodsie will lose an overwhelming number of tech-savvy store owners.

 The Little Extras